Our ADA Website Compliance Testing

 Designing websites for people who are visually impaired requires the same focus on the user experience as designing for people who are sighted.
 It is not simply about functionality.
 It’s not about whether they “can” consume your content, it’s about whether they will consume your content.

 You get a thorough review by programmers and accessibility analysts who are blind and visually impaired, using JAWS, NVDA, ZoomText and other accessibility software.
 In addition to having a meticulous attention to detail and expert-level knowledge of current WCAG guidelines, they genuinely care about the 3.3% of Americans who need websites to be WCAG accessible.

-No matter what level of website accessibility testing testing you need, utilize the only organization that tests with people who need WCAG compliant content to use the Internet every day.
+No matter what level of ADA website compliance testing testing you need, utilize the only organization that tests with people who need WCAG compliant content to use the Internet every day.
 Plus, you get one of the most respected WCAG seals on the Internet.

 Section 508 Compliance Testing